herreriasjose/soap-node/README.md

-To consume a SOAP API, we need to send it a POST request containing 2
+To consume a **SOAP API**, we need to send it a POST request containing 2
 things:

 - The appropriate headers